royvandam/rtti/README.md

 ## Contribute

-Found a bug/mistake or have any other means you want to contribute?
-Feel free to open an issue or pull request! :)
+Have you found a bug/mistake or any other proposal and want to contribute?
+Feel free to open an issue or pull request!
+Happy coding!